alekLukanen/ProbabilityApplications_ANOVAOfSortingAlgorithm/README.md

 # AVOVA Project for Timsort

 A simple project to test Python's `sort()` function under various conditions.
 A full factorial design is created using list lengths of 1000000, 2000000 and 3000000 along with randomly generated starting lists created using several probability distributions.
+Thus this expirment contains two factors: list length and original sorting (or lack there of).

-The file `project_4.Rmd` conttains an analysis of the data.
+The file `project_4.Rmd` contains an analysis of the data.

 ## Links